laktak/chkbit/README.md

   { "include_dot": true }
 ```

-chkbit is set to use only 5 workers by default so it will not slow your system to a crawl.
+chkbit is set to use 5 workers by default so it will not slow your system to a crawl.
 You can specify a higher number to make it a lot faster if the IO throughput can also keep up.
 For slow/spinning disks, use `--worker=1`.

 ## Repair